Students requesting provisional admission to SUU's Elementary or Secondary Education program must follow the process listed below:

 Writing test - 170

-- Transcripts and a 2.75 cumulative GPA are required.
-Applicants must submit a copy of transcripts showing courses and GPA.
-No course with a "D" grade is accepted for licensure this includes any transfer credit.
-(A minimum semester GPA 0f 2.75 is required from date of admission to Elementary or Secondary Education.
-Students must maintain a semester 3.0 GPA.
+- Transcripts and a 3.0 cumulative GPA are required for admission.
+Applicants must submit a copy of transcripts showing courses and current GPA.
+No course with a "D" grade within general education courses or major courses is accepted for licensure.
+This includes any transfer credit.
+(Students must maintain a semester 3.0 GPA.
 A lower GPA will result in probation.
 After two semesters of GPA below 3.0 admission will be revoked.
 A formal appeal through the Professional Practices Committee is required for reinstatement).

 - Applicants must complete a group interview.
 Interviews are held during the first two weeks of each semester (January & September).
 Contact Shirley Wilson (435)586-7802 to schedule an interview.

 - Background check/fingerprints are required.
-Before a teacher candidate can work in the public schoools in extended practicums and clinical practice, a criminal background check must be completed.
+Before a teacher candidate can work in the public schools in extended practicums and clinical practice (student teaching), a criminal background check must be completed.
 Please refer to the following link for detailed instructions. http://suu.edu/ed/background.html

 Finalizing admission to Teacher Education.
 It is the responsibility of the student to make sure all components of the admission process are complete.
 Notification of admission status will be completed approximately three weeks after the packet and all necessary information is submitted.
 Students who are denied admission may appeal through the Professional Practices Committee or reapply in the future.

 Policy for Transfer Students.
 All transfer students must have their teacher education credit hours evaluated by the College of Education Academic Advisor and Chair.
 Courses older than seven years will not be accepted.
 Some programs and endorsements may vary.